zhjwy9343/graphstorm/docs/source/cli/model-training-inference/output-remapping.rst

 GraphStorm Output Node ID Remapping
 ====================================

-As explained in the :ref:`outputs of graph construction <gcon-output-format>` guide, The original node IDs, which are normally strings, provided by users in the raw input data tables will be converted into integer-based IDs first, and then be shuffled during graph partition operations, which will create another set of integer node IDs used in model training and inference.
-When saving outputs, e.g., node embeddings or predictions, of training and inference, these outputs are based on the shuffled node IDs.
+As explained in the :ref:`outputs of graph construction <gs-id-mapping-files>` guide, the original node IDs provided by users in the raw input data tables, which are normally strings, will be converted into integer-based IDs first, and then be shuffled during graph partition operations, which will create another set of integer node IDs used in model training and inference.
+When saving outputs of training and inference, e.g., node embeddings or predictions, these outputs are ordered based on the shuffled node IDs.

 In general, these outputs are not directly consumable due to the node ID difference between the original node IDs user provided and the shuffled node IDs used in model training and inference.
 It is required to conduct node ID remapping to make sure output results map to the correct raw node IDs.
 This document provides the guidline of how to do the remapping.